CMSgov/ab2d-website/get-a-bearer-token.md

 ### I.  Encode client credentials into Base64

-Encode the client ID and password into Base64, then set the AUTH shell variable.
-Using the PDP-100 contract as an example, the client ID and password should be formatted as “0oa2t0lsrdZw5uWRx297:HHduWG6LogIvDIQuWgp3Zlo9OYMValTtH5OBcuHw”.
+Encode the credentials (clientid:password) into Base64, and set the AUTH shell variable.
+Using contract PDP-100 as an example, the credentials are formatted as
+“0oa2t0lsrdZw5uWRx297:HHduWG6LogIvDIQuWgp3Zlo9OYMValTtH5OBcuHw”.

 {% capture curlSnippet %}{% raw %}
 AUTH=$(echo "${okta_client_id}:${okta_client_password}" | base64)